digital-asset/daml/docs/source/tools/sandbox.rst

 Timers
 ------

-A timer records all metrics registered by a meter and by a histogram, where the histogram records the time necessary to execute a given operation (measured in milliseconds, unless otherwise specified).
+A timer records all metrics registered by a meter and by an histogram, where the histogram records the time necessary to execute a given operation (unless otherwise specified, the precision is nanoseconds and the unit of measurement is milliseconds).

 Database Metrics
 ----------------